Surinamese people: Emigration

 Migration to the Netherlands began during the colonial era.
-Initially this was mainly the colonial elite but expanded during the 1920s and 1930s to include other inhabitants looking for better education, employment, or other opportunities.
+Initially, this was mainly the colonial elite, but expanded during the 1920s and 1930s to include other inhabitants looking for better education, employment, or other opportunities.

 Approximately 350,000 individuals of Surinamese descent now live in the Netherlands, with mass migration beginning in the years leading up to Suriname's independence in 1975, and continuing during military rule in the 1980s and for largely economic reasons extended throughout the 1990s.
-Other emigration destinations include French Guiana and the United States.
+Other emigration destinations include French Guiana, the United States, Aruba, Curaçao, Belgium, Canada, Indonesia and Guyana.

 Languages

 In Suriname, there are no fewer than twenty languages spoken.
 Most Surinamese are multilingual.
-In terms of numbers of speakers are the main languages in Suriname, successively the Dutch language, Sranan Tongo (Surinamese Creole), English, Sarnami (Surinamese Hindustani), Javanese, and different Maroon languages (especially Saramaccan and Aukan).
+In terms of numbers of speakers are the main languages in Suriname, successively the Dutch language, Sranan Tongo (Surinamese Creole), Sarnami (Surinamese Hindustani), Surinamese-Javanese, and different Maroon languages (especially Saramaccan and Aukan).
 Since most Surinamese people are multilingual (for instance Dutch and Sranan Tongo), the society functions as a diglossia, where Dutch is the standardized and formal prestige register and Sranan Tongo generally the informal street vernacular.
 Dutch serves as the language of law, government, business, media and education.

 According to the results of the seventh general population and housing census, which was held in 2004, Dutch is the most spoken home language in the country, at around 60% of the population speaking it at home.
 A further 24% of the population speaks Dutch as a second language.
 Sranan Tongo, is spoken primarily as a second language in 46% of households, along with 22% Sarnami Hindustani and 11% Javanese.